eliseshaffer/darklight.nvim/README.md

 > :warning: Darklight uses `vim.go.background` to know what mode you are
 > currently in.
 Because of this, it sets the background to `"light"` and
-> `"dark"` in each callback.
-This may cause issues if you use a two dark
+> `"dark"` after each callback.
+This may cause issues if you use two dark
 > or two light colorschemes with Darklight.

 ### custom